-Evaluation regarding devices suspected of presenting an unacceptable risk or other noncompliance
+Article 67 - Evaluation regarding devices suspected of presenting an unacceptable risk or other non-compliance

-Where the competent authorities of a Member State, based on data obtained by vigilance or market surveillance activities or other information, have reason to believe that a device may present an unacceptable risk to the health or safety of patients, users or other persons, or to other aspects of the protection of public health, or otherwise does not comply with the requirements laid down in this Regulation, they shall carry out an evaluation in relation to the device concerned covering all the requirements laid down in this Regulation that are relevant to the risk presented by or other non-compliance of the device.
+Where the competent authorities of a Member State, based on data obtained by vigilance or market surveillance activities or other information, have reason to believe that a device may present an unacceptable risk to the health or safety of patients, users or other persons, or to other aspects of the protection of public health, or otherwise does not comply with the requirements laid down in this Regulation, they shall carry out an evaluation in relation to the device concerned covering all the requirements laid down in this Regulation that are relevant to the risk presented by or\other non-compliance of the device.
 The relevant economic operators shall cooperate with the competent authorities.

-Procedure for dealing with devices presenting an unacceptable risk to health and safety
+Article 68 - Procedure for dealing with devices presenting an unacceptable risk to health and safety

-- 1. Where, having performed an evaluation pursuant to Article 67, the competent authorities find that the device presents an unacceptable risk to the health or safety of patients, users or other persons, or to other aspects of the protection of public health, they shall without delay require the manufacturer of the devices concerned, his authorised representatives and all other relevant economic operators to take all appropriate and duly justified corrective action to bring the device into compliance with those requirements, to restrict the making available of the device to specific requirements, to withdraw the device from the market, or to recall it within a reasonable period that is clearly defined and communicated to the relevant economic operators, proportionate to the nature of the risk. - 2.
-The competent authorities shall , without delay, notify the Commission, the other Member States and the notified body that issued a certificate in accordance with Article 43 for the device concerned of the results of the evaluation and of the actions which they have required the economic operators to take, by means of the electronic system referred to in Article 73b. - The economic operators shall without delay ensure that all appropriate corrective action is taken in respect of all the devices concerned that they have made available on the market throughout the Union.
+- 1. Where, having performed an evaluation pursuant to Article 67, the competent authorities find that the device presents an unacceptable risk to the health or safety of patients, users or other persons, or to other aspects of the protection of public health, they shall without delay require the manufacturer of the devices concerned, his authorised representatives and all other relevant economic operators to take all appropriate and duly justified corrective action to bring the device into compliance with those requirements, to restrict the making available of the device on the market, to subject the making available of the device to specific requirements, to withdraw the device from the market, or to recall it within a reasonable period that is clearly defined and communicated to the relevant economic operator, proportionate to the nature of the risk. - 2.
+The competent authorities shall, without delay, notify the Commission, the other Member States and the notified body that issued a certificate in accordance with Article 43 for the device concerned of the results of the evaluation and of the actions which they have required the economic operators to take, by means of the electronic system referred to in Article 73b. - 3.
+The economic operators shall without delay ensure that all appropriate corrective action is taken in respect of all the devices concerned that they have made available on the market throughout the Union.